We know how Covid-19 has changed the habits of diners in 2020. Here's what will change, and what will remain changed in 2021.

 A year of lockdown and comfort food, and the shape went to be blessed.
 It's time for healthy food to reign supreme again.
 Nobody likes the prospect of looking like hot air balloons upon returning to social relationships.
 Among the 2021 restaurant trend, healthy dishes with fresher ingredients and even more vegan and vegetarian options.

-The upcoming Christmas holidays could mark the end of the revelry and the beginning of the good intentions in the Covid edition.
+The next Christmas holidays could mark the end of the revelry and the beginning of Covid-edition good resolutions.
 Among the restaurant trends, expect healthy pokes, hearty salads with grains like bulgur or spelled, roasted vegetables and mushrooms, and vegetable dressings.
 Freeze-dried fruits and vegetables will also see a surge in popularity.

 Among the musts, the return of carob is expected: a vegetable ingredient, low in sugar and rich in antioxidants.
 Also fantastic as a natural sweetener.